benjaminstones/ReactHookDictionary/README.md

 Instead of updating the state directly, actions are dispatched which go to a reducer function.
 This function determines the next state.

 `useReducer()` returns 2 values; a state and a dispatch.
 A dispatch can have a type (of type string), and an optional payload.
 Dispatching an item will trigger a reducer function, which you can define.
-This function can take the state and action as arguments, and use them to compute the next value within a switch statement.
+This function can take the state and action as arguments and use them to compute the next value within a switch statement.

 This is used to manage state as the complexity of an application grows.